baens/blog.baens.net/content/posts/postgres-vault-gcp-setup.md

 date: 2018-06-13
 ---

-This blog post is going to build off my previous one of building up a development envionrment with vault and postgres.
-This time though, we are going to get a better targted environment for the postgres flavor that is on GCP.
-There are a few things we will need to tweak, as well as we are going to setup 3 roles that we can retrieve from vault.
+This blog post is going to build off [my previous one]() on setting up a development environment with [Postgres]() and [Vault]().
+This time though, we are going to tweak the environment for the Postgres to better match the behavior in [Google Cloud SQL version of Postgres]().
+Along with the basic tweaks to Postgres, we will also setup Vault to provide 3 different roles.

+# Phiolsphy of this all

+Explanation of why we are setting up vault users and these layers.
+Also maybe touch on why docker-compose s

 # Initial workspace

-Taking from my previous blog post, I will assume that all the settings are there to get a postgres and vault instance up and running.
-This means that vault and postgres are already talking and postgres has SSL setup.
+Taking from my previous blog post, we will not walk through what was provided by the [last repository].
+But instead we will add tweaks and improvements of things.
+So let's get started with Postgres and add what is needed there, then work with Vault.

 # Initial postgres SQL

-The first thing we are going to add is setting up the database with a few roles.
-These roles will mimic what is given to use in GCP.
+The first thing we are going to add is setting up the database with a few roles that Google SQL has.
+These roles will mimic what is given to use in Google SQL.
 We will also make sure the schema has the correct permissions and roles setup so we can simulate what it would be like if we were actually working against it.

-This is what that inital SQL looks like:
+This is what that initial SQL looks like:

 ```sql
 ALTER ROLE postgres RENAME TO cloudsqladmin;